- Year created: c. 1767 - 1768

 Fragonard’s iconic painting is one of the most emblematic images of 18th-century French art.
 A young woman wearing a lovely pink silk frock is tantalisingly positioned mid-air on a swing between her elderly husband on the right and her young lover on the left.
 The force of the swing caused one of her slippers to fly off, resulting in a privileged view for her lover whose delight is suggested by the symbolic offer of his hat.

-This summer 2019 saw the launch of our ground-breaking conservation and research project focused around the Collection’s eight masterpieces by Jean-Honoré Fragonard.
+In 2019 we launched our ground-breaking conservation and research project focused around the Collection’s eight masterpieces by Jean-Honoré Fragonard.

 Led by Dr Yuriko Jackall, Curator of French Paintings at the Wallace Collection, FixingFrago aims to address these gaps in our knowledge.
 Five paintings — whose once-sparkling surfaces are now obscured by heavy layers of yellowed varnish — will be cleaned and conserved.